OriginProtocol/origin-website/README.md

 	heroku buildpacks:set heroku/python
 	heroku buildpacks:add https://github.com/heroku/heroku-buildpack-nginx

+## Deployment Dependencies

+To update the deployment dependencies, update `reuirements.txt`.
+To use the deps from your local env, you can run the freeze script in the root directory:

+    ./freeze.sh

+This will include any installed deps, and the deps defined in `deploy` in `extras_require`.

 ## Connect to Heroku instance

 In order to run Celery jobs manually you can ssh into Heroku staging with: